enspyrco/monorepo/packages/flutter/plugins/flutter_tflite_ffi/README.md

 # flutter_tflite_ffi

-A Flutter plugin TensorFlow Lite, using FFI.
+A Flutter FFI plugin for TensorFlow Lite.

 ## Using the plugin